lebao3105/Commands-collection/README.md

      * Re-open cmd if you are opened it before (to apply the new PATH), go to the folder you want, use ``` fpc <programname>.pas ```.
 If there is error "Unit color not found" (the old utils Unit), add ```-Fu..\rtl\color.pas``` after the command.
      * Some time in *NIX the output is not excutable, use ```chmod +x ./<filename> ``` to make it run easier.

+**printf note: The "parse arguments" is not fully completed yet.
+Its hard to say, there are many problems on how the users can work on this program.**

 ### Which OSes can work on this project?
 Commands-collection is available in Windows, and *NIX (including macOS, Linux).
 BSD wiil work too.